moritz-schuessler/shuffle-it/README.md

 # Shuffle-It
-> A alternative Spotify-UI that adds functionality to shuffle saved albums
+> Alternative Spotify-UI that adds functionality to shuffle saved albums

 After switching from Apple Music to Spotify I really missed a functionality to shuffle through all my saved Albums.
 This project solves this problem!